ShifatJahanShifa/Numerical-Analysis/README.md

 2) transpose of a matrix and multiplication of that matrix with given matrix
 3) implementation of gauss elimination process
 4) implementation of gauss-jordan method
+5) finding quadratic polynomial that is least square fit to a given data using Gauss Elimination process.